UlugbekSalaev/uzmorph/README.md

-# uzmorph - Uzbek Morphological Analyzer (Rule-Based + Lexicon)
+# uzmorph - Uzbek Morphological Analyzer using Complete Set of Ending (CSE)

-**uzmorph** is a professional-grade morphological analyzer for the Uzbek language that combines a massive lexicon (~122k stems) with **CSE (Complete Set of Endings)** morphological rules.
+**uzmorph** is a morphological analyzer for the Uzbek language that combines a massive lexicon (~122k stems) with **CSE (Complete Set of Endings)** morphological rules.
 It supports robust suffix stripping and multi-POS disambiguation for high-accuracy linguistic analysis.

 ## Key Features

-- **High Accuracy:** Achieved **100.00% Word Coverage Accuracy** on a sample of 20,000 unique Uzbek words.
+- **High Accuracy:** Achieved **93% Word Coverage Accuracy** on a sample of 20,000 unique Uzbek words.
 - **Massive Lexicon:** Built with over **122,000 unique stem-POS pairs**.
 - **Rule-Based CSE Engine:** Implements the **Complete Set of Endings** paradigm for agglutinative suffix analysis.
 - **Multi-POS Support:** Handles ambiguous words (e.g., `ot` as both Noun "horse" and Verb "throw") by validating suffix rules against lexicon POS.